mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

     @app.route('/')
     def index():
-        return '<h1>Welcome to Social media analytic tool</h1><br>Uou are in {} mode'
+        return '<h1>Welcome to Social media analytic tool</h1>'

     return app
 {% endhighlight %}

 This application still doesn't do much, except displaying 'Welcome to Social media analytic tool' from index view.
-In nearest future we will swap h1 header to landing page and dashboard blueprints.
+It takes production configuration as default, however here we specify to use development environment instead.
+In next part we will swap h1 header to landing page and dashboard blueprints.
 For now simple text is enough to test page routing logic, settings management and deployment.

 __manage.py__
 {% highlight python %}